MicrosoftDocs/windows-dev-docs/hub/apps/trace-processing/extensibility.md

 }
 ```

-The following example shows a simplified custom data source:
+The following example shows a simplified custom data source.

 ```csharp
 // Open a trace with TraceProcessor.Create() and call Run...